 This study is meant to be done in small groups of women.
-Jesus choose a group of twelve, then He divided the twelve into three groups of four.
-Although, a community of two believers with the Holy Spirit joining you, can make a perfect number also.
-The point is to build spiritual relationship!
+Jesus choose a group of twelve.
+Then He divided the twelve into three groups of four.
+Although, a community of two believers (with the Holy Spirit joining you) can make a perfect number also.
+The point is to build spiritual relationships!
 So please invite a friend or two to join you.

 The questions at the end of each week’s lesson are there to help you getting better acquainted with one another.
 But most of the questions do not require a right or wrong answer.
-They’re purpose is to stimulate conversation about what we have learned.
-We want to take these ancient Holy Text and learn to make personal relevant life application.
-If all this works as intended, God’s unchangeable Truth, will bring hope, help, direction and purpose into each one of our lives.
+Their purpose is to stimulate conversation about what we have learned.
+We want to take this ancient Holy Text and learn to make personal relevant life application.
+If all this works as intended, God’s unchangeable Truth will bring hope, help, direction, and purpose into each one of our lives.

 Week #1